storefront-x/storefront-x/docs/modules/base.md

 ```

 :::tip
-Use server routes as proxies to decrease number of DNS requests and improve caching.
+Use server routes as proxies to decrease number of DNS requests and to improve caching.
 :::

 ## `utils/` IoC concept

-Concept containing utility functions
+Concept containing utility functions.

 ## `base/templates/` concept